1933 The Leica III is introduced and will remain in production in various iterations until 1960

 The wide aperture Ermanox becomes available with an f/1.8 lens

-1929 The Rolleiflex offers photographers superb build quality, superior optics and bright viewfinders.
+1928 The Rolleiflex offers photographers superb build quality, superior optics and bright viewfinders

 The Zeiss Sonnar lens is patented by Zeiss Ikon.
 It is notable for its relatively light weight, simple design and fast aperture.

-The Vacublitz, the first true flashbulb made from aluminum foil sealed in oxygen, is produced in Germany by the Hauser Company.
+The Vacublitz, the first true flashbulb made from aluminium foil sealed in oxygen, is produced in Germany by the Hauser Company.

 1930 The Leica I Leica Thread Mount (LTM) offers a camera with interchangeable lenses.